Perseverance refers to our ability to pursue a goal or passion over time, and stick with it if we encounter obstacles or setbacks.

 1. J. K. Rowling

-J. K. Rowling, the author of the hugely successful Harry Potter book series, wrote her first manuscript under great hardship.
-A single mum, she lived in dire poverty and depended on welfare.
+J. K. Rowling, author of the hugely successful Harry Potter series, wrote her first manuscript under great hardship.
+A single mother, she lived in dire poverty and depended on welfare.
 She used every spare minute she had for writing.

 When completed, her novel was rejected by numerous agents.
 But she did not give up.
 Eventually, she found one who took her on.
-Soon after, her agent found a publisher, and her books became global bestsellers, which have been adapted into various blockbuster movies.
+Soon after, her agent found a publisher, and her books became global bestsellers that have been adapted into various blockbuster movies.
 She is now one of the richest women in the world.